nfogh/vscode-private-extension-manager/README.md

 ## Remote Development

-To debug Private Extension Manager when using a remote extension such as [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh), open a VS Code window to the remote machine, then perform the setup as described above.
+To debug Private Extension Marketplace when using a remote extension such as [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh), open a VS Code window to the remote machine, then perform the setup as described above.
 When you start debugging the extension, this will open another remote